phisko/kengine/common/components/PhysicsComponent.md

 ```cpp
 bool solid = true;
 ```
-Defines whether objects should trigger [Collisions](../packets/Collision.hpp) when colliding with other objects.
+Defines whether objects should collide with other objects.

 ##### fixed

 ```cpp
 bool fixed = false;
 ```
-Used to specify that the object will never move, letting the `PhysicsSystem` skip the object.
+Used to specify that the object will never move.

 ##### movement